MONaH-Rasta/Anti-Spam-Names/README.md

+## Permissions

+* `antispamnames.immune` -- Allows player to not being checked by this plugin

 ##  Configuration
 Just specify 'Spam keyword blacklist' with words (or domain extensions) you want to avoid.
 These words will be replaced with 'Replace for spam' expression.
 You can also control fake admin players.
 Use 'Admin name blacklist' to specify words to avoid for non-admin players.
 It will ignore real administrators of course.